-The AAMDC’s resolution deadline for the Spring 2018 Convention was Wednesday, February 14, 2018.
+RMA’s resolution deadline for the Spring 2019 Convention was Wednesday, February 13, 2019.
 Any resolutions being brought forward after this date will be considered emergent.

 , an emergent resolution

-is defined as a resolution submitted to the AAMDC after the resolution deadline that deals with a subject or problem that has arisen subsequent to the resolution deadline.
-The AAMDC Resolutions Committee will meet prior to the resolutions session at the spring convention to review any resolutions submitted after the resolutions deadline to determine if they meet the definition of emergent.
+is defined as a resolution submitted to RMA after the resolution deadline that deals with a subject or problem that has arisen subsequent to the resolution deadline.
+The RMA Resolutions Committee will meet prior to the resolutions session at the fall convention to review any resolutions submitted after the resolutions deadline to determine if they meet the definition of emergent.

-If the resolution is deemed to be emergent in nature, it will come to the convention floor through the appropriate process.
+If the resolution is deemed to be emergent, it will come to the convention floor through the appropriate process.
+Sponsoring municipalities will be notified by the committee as to the committee’s decision if the resolution is emergent in nature.
 The member bringing forward the emergent resolution must, at their own expense, provide copies for voting members in attendance (minimum 600).

-Any members who intend to bring forward an emergent resolution for consideration are encouraged to advise a member of the AAMDC Resolutions Committee or AAMDC Policy Analyst Wyatt Skovron at firstname.lastname@example.org
+Any members who intend to bring forward an emergent resolution for consideration are encouraged to advise a member of the RMA Resolutions Committee or RMA Policy Analyst Wyatt Skovron at wyatt@RMAlberta.com

 as soon as possible.